michalc/OpenTTDLab/README.md

 - `openttd_version=None`

    The version of OpenTTD to use.
 If `None`, the latest version available at `openttd_base_url` is used.

+   > [!CAUTION]
+   > OpenTTDLab currently does not work with OpenTTD 14.0 or later.
+The latest version of OpenTTD known to work is 13.4.

 - `opengfx_version=None`